Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

-In order to calculate the effective exchange interaction parameters for correlated magnetic systems the DMFT approach has been explored, with a local frequency dependent self energy.
 First of all, let us prove the analog of the local force theorem in the DMFT-like theory~\cite{katsnelson2000first}.
-Instead of working with the thermodynamic potential $\Omega $ as a {\it density} functional we have to start from its general expression in terms of an exact Green function~\cite{luttinger1960ground,kotliar-DMFT}
+Instead of working with the thermodynamic potential $\Omega $ as a {\it density} functional we have to start from its general expression in terms of an exact Green function~\cite{luttinger1960ground,kotliar-DMFT}, i.e.

 where $G,G_0$ and $\Sigma $ are an exact Green function, its bare value and self-energy, correspondingly; $\Phi $ is the Luttinger generating functional (sum of the all connected skeleton diagrams without free legs), $ \mathrm{Tr}=\mathrm{Tr}_{\omega iL\sigma }$ is the sum over Matsubara frequencies $\mathrm{Tr}_\omega ...=T\sum\limits_\omega ...,$ $\omega =\pi T\left( 2n+1\right) ,$ $n=0,\pm 1,...,$ and $T$ is the temperature.
-Furthermore, $iL\sigma $ are site numbers ($i$), orbital quantum numbers ($L={l,m}$) and spin projections $\sigma $ , correspondingly.
-Both Green functions are related via the Dyson equation
+Furthermore, $iL\sigma $ are site numbers ($i$), orbital quantum numbers ($L={l,m}$) and spin projections $\sigma $, correspondingly.
+Both Green functions are related via the Dyson equation:

 with the important variational identity

 We represent the expression Eq.~\eqref{first} as a difference of ``single particle'' ($sp$) and ``double counted'' ($dc$) terms as it is usual in the density functional theory.
 When neglecting the quasiparticle damping, $ \Omega _{sp}$ is nothing but the thermodynamic potential of ''free'' fermions but with exact quasiparticle energies.
 Suppose we change the external potential, for example, by small spin rotations.
 Then the variation of the thermodynamic potential can be written as